digs pits in the dry coastal sand dunes

 - Not Threatened

-To ensure its prey cannot escape the crumbling walls, the larva uses its powerful head to flick jets of sand at the struggling insect, dragging it down into the depths of the pit to be impaled and drained.
-The adult stage represents a radical shift in form, emerging as a slender nocturnal flyer that resembles a slow-moving dragonfly with intricately veined, translucent wings.
+To ensure its prey cannot escape the crumbling walls, the larva uses its powerful head.
+It flicks jets of sand at the struggling insect.
+This drags it down into the depths of the pit to be impaled and drained.
+The adult stage represents a radical shift in form.
+It emerges as a slender nocturnal flyer.
+It resembles a slow-moving dragonfly with intricately veined, translucent wings.
 A monster becomes a fairy.

-Unlike the aggressive subterranean sand-dragon of its youth, the adult antlion is a delicate resident of the twilight, moving with a fluttering, imprecise flight through coastal scrub.
-This life cycle illustrates a state of patience and physics, where a creature has mastered the properties of granular materials to build a high-efficiency home with minimal caloric expenditure.
+Unlike the aggressive subterranean sand-dragon of its youth, the adult antlion is a delicate resident of the twilight.
+It moves with a fluttering, imprecise flight through coastal scrub.
+This life cycle illustrates a state of patience and physics.
+A creature has mastered the properties of granular materials to build a high-efficiency home with minimal caloric expenditure.

-To encounter a cluster of antlion pits in a sun-drenched corner is to witness a survivor that has mastered the art of the ambush, proving that even the most shifting, unstable ground can be engineered into a fortress of enduring success.
+To encounter a cluster of antlion pits in a sun-drenched corner is to witness a survivor.
+It has mastered the art of the ambush.
+It proves that even the most shifting, unstable ground can be engineered into a fortress of enduring success.

 The sand shifts.
 The ant waits.
 The sand collapses.
 The ant is gone.
 The antlion does not thank the sand.
 It does not need to.
 The sand is its weapon.